-41. Project Initiation
+38. Project Initiation

 Within 60 days of the starting date of the grant, the subgrantee must initiate the project funded.
-If not, the subrecipient must report to DCJS, in writing, the steps taken to initiate the project, the reasons for the delay, and the expected starting date.
-If the project is not operational within 90 days of the start date, the subrecipient must obtain approval in writing from DCJS for a new implementation date or DCJS may cancel and terminate the project and redistribute the funds.
+If not, the subgrantee must report to DCJS, in writing, the steps taken to initiate the project, the reasons for the delay, and the expected starting date.
+If the project is not operational within 90 days of the start date, the subgrantee must obtain approval in writing from DCJS for a new implementation date or DCJS may cancel and terminate the project and redistribute the funds.

-42. Contract Amendments
+39. Contract Amendments

-Contract amendments must be submitted for review in the On-line Grants Management System (OGMS).
+Contract/budget amendments must be submitted for review in the On-line Grants Management System (OGMS).
 These contract amendments include, but are not limited to, the following:

 - Budget Amendment Revision

 - Budget Amendment In Line Adjustment

-- Change Grant Funded Staff
+- Change in Grant Funded Staff

 - Change in Authorized Official

+- Change in Award Sponsorship

 - Project Scope of Work Revision

 - Reporting Extension

-- Other